chesyya/baosky-plugin-api-generator/plugin-docs/language-extensions/language-server-extension-guide.md

 }
 ```

-This section contributes `configuration` settings to VS Code.
+This section contributes `configuration` settings to Baosky.
 The example will explain how these settings are sent over to the language server on startup and on every change of the settings.

-> **Note**: If your extension is compatible with VS Code versions prior to 1.74.0, you must declare `onLanguage:plaintext` in the [`activationEvents`](/api/references/activation-events)  field of `/package.json` to tell VS Code to activate the extension as soon as a plain text file is opened (for example a file with the extension `.txt`):
+> **Note**: If your 插件 is compatible with Baosky versions prior to 1.74.0, you must declare `onLanguage:plaintext` in the [`activationEvents`](/api/references/activation-events)  field of `/package.json` to tell Baosky to activate the 插件 as soon as a plain text file is opened (for example a file with the 插件 `.txt`):
 > ```json
 > "activationEvents": []
 > ```

 The actual Language Client source code and the corresponding `package.json` are in the `/client` folder.
-The interesting part in the `/client/package.json` file is that it references the `vscode` extension host API through the `engines` field and adds a dependency to the `vscode-languageclient` library:
+The interesting part in the `/client/package.json` file is that it references the `vscode` 插件 host API through the `engines` field and adds a dependency to the `vscode-languageclient` library:

 ```json
 "engines": {